camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-cluster-communication.md

 ## Configuration

-If you wish to enable TLS for cluster communication, you need to provide two things: a certificate chain, and a private key.
+To enable TLS for cluster communication, provide a certificate chain and a private key.

-There are two formats which can be provided, they are mutually exclusive and attempting to use both at the same time will result in an error.
+Two mutually exclusive formats can be provided, and attempting to use both at the same time will result in an error.

 ### Keystore file

 A keystore file can be provided.
-Currently only supports PKCS12, it must as per the [RFC](https://datatracker.ietf.org/doc/html/rfc7292):
+Currently, this only supports PKCS#12.
+Per the [RFC](https://datatracker.ietf.org/doc/html/rfc7292) it must:

-- Not have more than 1 certificate-key entry in the file.
+- Not have more than **one** certificate-key entry in the file.
 - Have the same password for the keystore and the key password of the only entry.

-The certificate will remain the same as the PEM certificate approach, and it should be a x509 public certificate.
-In addition the private key must also be generated using PKCS8.
+The certificate will remain the same as the PEM certificate approach, and it should be an x.509 public certificate.
+The private key must also be generated using PKCS#8.

 ### PEM certificate and keys